 What about outside academia?
 Can SOLEs be used in hands-on disciplines generally taught by mentors?
 Can SOLEs teach soccer skills or ballet?
 Can they teach you how to chop an onion?
 Can YouTube videos replace coaches?

 My best friend and my first cousin are both graduates of cooking schools.
 Each told me that no, onion chopping cannot be mastered without the guidance of a coach.
 You need someone who will watch how you work and help you identify the fine details of what you’re doing wrong.
 SOLEs, they assure me, would not have worked in their lessons.
 Personally, I have limited experience in the culinary arts.
 It would be foolish of me to argue cooking education techniques with professional chefs.
 But foolish or not, I will.

 I might not know much about cooking schools, but I do have a lot of experience in general education.
-I heard of an experiment, still in progress, which has already proven that students can teach themselves advanced onion chopping techniques.
+I heard of an experiment, still in progress, which has already proven that communities of students can teach themselves advanced onion chopping techniques.
 It’s called “human history”.
 Primitive humans were given lots of onions and some flints.
 They experimented over the millennia.
 Often, when someone found a new tool or onion chopping technique, their discovery was copied by others.
 This was all very organic.
 There was no need to institutionalize cooking practice, no need to put onion chopping on a standardized test.
 After a hundred thousand years of social evolution, we got Gordon Ramsay.

 The same goes for our pine cone question.
 Fibonacci wasn’t taught the sequence by a professor; he gleaned it naturally while playing around with numbers.
 History has taught us that learning can happen just fine in the absence of schools.